The N-Body Problem: Parallel Execution from Single-Person Egocentric Video: Related Works

-\textbf{Spatial Reasoning in Vision-Language Models}.
-While Vision-Language Models (VLMs) have demonstrated impressive capabilities, recent work has consistently shown that spatial reasoning remains a significant weakness~\cite{stogiannidis2025mind,wang2024picture,he2025egoexobench}.
+\paragraph{Spatial Reasoning in Vision-Language Models (VLMs).} While VLMs have demonstrated impressive capabilities on a number of long-form video tasks~\cite{perrett2025hdepic, comanici2025gemini, aklilu2024zero}, recent work has consistently shown that spatial reasoning remains a significant weakness~\cite{stogiannidis2025mind,wang2024picture,he2025egoexobench}.
 This limitation is often attributed to the lack of explicit 3D and geometric information in pre-training.
 Current research aims to mitigate this through methods like fine-tuning on synthetic 3D VQA datasets~\cite{liu20253daxisprompt, zha2025enable,ogezi2025spare} or developing specialized architectures \cite{chen2024spatialvlm,marsili2025visual,song2025robospatial}.
-We address this limitation from a task-driven angle.
-Rather than pursuing a universally capable spatial reasoner, we ask how to elicit reliable spatial behaviour for our downstream goal: collision avoidance in predicting parallel execution.
-Our spatial prompt discretises the environment and breaks the temporal timeline into zone-aligned periods in order to guide the spatial reasoning in the VLM without changing model weights.
+We approach this limitation from a task-driven perspective, focusing on eliciting reliable spatial behaviour for collision avoidance in parallel execution prediction.
+Our spatial prompt discretises the environment and aligns time segments with spatial zones to guide the VLM’s reasoning without modifying model weights.